 Fine Motor Milestones

 Fine motor milestones can also cause disruptions in sleep, or the 8 month sleep regression, because they are skills your baby wants to practice, just like the big gross motor milestones.
 Things such as clapping, learning to wave, and accurately putting things in their mouths are all very exciting for your baby to learn and practice.

-You may see your baby playing in their crib so you can let them play until they are ready to fall asleep.
+You may see your baby playing in their crib.
+When they are happily playing, let them play until they are ready to fall asleep.
 Their brain is prioritizing practicing those skills before they are able to sleep.

-Separation anxiety tends to rear its ugly head around this time, contributing to the 8 month sleep regression.
-Typically this sleep disruption looks like your baby having a harder time going down to sleep, a harder time going back to sleep after any wake ups, and potentially more wake ups.
+Separation anxiety tends to appear around this time.
+This also contributes to the 8 month sleep regression.
+Typically this sleep disruption looks like your baby having a harder time going down to sleep, a harder time going back to sleep after any wake ups, and potentially waking up more frequently than normal.

 Handling the 8 month sleep regression